-Flaxseed or linseed (Linum usitatissimum L.) comes from the flax plant, an annual herb.
+Flaxseed, or linseed (Linum usitatissimum L.), comes from the flax plant, which is an annual herb.
 The ancient Egyptians used flaxseed as both food and medicine.
 In the past, flaxseed was used mostly as a laxative.
-It is high in fiber and has a gummy material called mucilage, both of which expand when they come in contact with water.
+It is high in fiber and contains a gummy material called mucilage, both of which expand when they come in contact with water.
 They add bulk to stool and help it move more quickly through the intestines.

-Flaxseed and flaxseed oil have healthy ingredients, too.
-They are rich in alpha-linolenic acid (ALA), an omega-3 fatty acid that may be helpful for heart disease, inflammatory bowel disease, arthritis, and other health problems.
-Other omega-3 fatty acids include those found in fish oil (docosahexaenoic acid or DHA, and eicosapentaenoic acid or EPA).
+Flaxseed and flaxseed oil are rich in alpha-linolenic acid (ALA), an omega-3 fatty acid that may be helpful for heart disease, inflammatory bowel disease (IBD), arthritis, and other health problems.
+Other omega-3 fatty acids include those found in fish oil, which are docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 Mackerel, salmon, and walnuts are good sources of omega-3 fatty acids.

-Flaxseed oil has only ALA, not the fiber or lignans found in the flaxseed.
-Other plants that have ALA include canola (rapeseed), soybean oil, walnuts, and pumpkin seed.
-Studies suggest that flaxseed may help prevent and treat of the following health conditions:
+Flaxseed oil contains only ALA, not the fiber or lignans found in the flaxseed.
+Other plants that contain ALA include canola (rapeseed), soybean oil, walnuts, and pumpkin seed.
+Studies suggest that flaxseed may help prevent and treat of the following health conditions.

-People who eat a Mediterranean diet tend to have higher HDL ("good") cholesterol levels.
+People who eat a Mediterranean diet tend to have higher HDL (good) cholesterol levels.
 The Mediterranean diet includes whole grains, root and green vegetables, fruits, fish and poultry, olive and canola oils, and ALA from flaxseed, flaxseed oil, and walnuts.
-It limits the amount of red meat, butter, and cream.
+It limits the amount of red meat, butter, and cream you eat.

 In lab tests and animal studies, flaxseed and flaxseed oil have been reported to lower cholesterol.
-Human studies have had mixed results.
-One human study found that people who added flaxseed to a low-cholesterol diet lowered their LDL ("bad") cholesterol and triglycerides (fats in the blood).
+Human studies show mixed results.
+One human study found that people who added flaxseed to a low-cholesterol diet lowered their LDL (bad) cholesterol and triglyceride levels (fats in the blood).

-A diet rich in fruits, vegetables, whole grains, nuts or legumes, and foods with ALA may reduce the risk of heart attack and stroke, both for people who have never had either problem and for those who ahve already had a heart attack or stroke.
+A diet rich in fruits, vegetables, whole grains, nuts or legumes, and foods with ALA may reduce the risk of heart attack and stroke, both for people who have never had either problem and for those who have already had a heart attack or a stroke.

-Several human studies suggest that diets rich in omega-3 fatty acids (including ALA) may lower blood pressure in people with hypertension.
+Several human studies suggest that a diet rich in omega-3 fatty acids (including ALA) may lower blood pressure in people with hypertension.

-Because lignans in flaxseed may act like estrogen in the body, scientists aren’t sure whether flaxseed would be harmful or helpful for breast cancer.
-Laboratory studies have reported that flaxseed reduced breast tumor growth and metastasis (spreading) in rats.
+Flaxseed contains phytoestrogens, which are plant chemicals called lignans.
+Because lignans may act like estrogen in the body, scientists aren't sure whether flaxseed would be harmful or helpful for breast cancer.
+Studies have reported that flaxseed reduced breast tumor growth and metastasis (spreading) in rats.

 There has been only one clinical study in humans.
 In that study, postmenopausal women who were newly diagnosed with breast cancer ate a muffin with 25 grams dietary flaxseed every day for 40 days.
-The study found that adding flaxseed to the diet may have the potential to reduce tumor growth in women with breast cancer, but much more research is needed.
+The study found that adding flaxseed to the diet may have the potential to reduce tumor growth in women with breast cancer.
+More research is needed.